Skip navigation

 • Test procedure:

-• You provide a sterile sample of urine in a container, following special instructions.
+• You provide a sterile urine sample in a container, following special instructions.

 Sputum Culture

-Sputum is a thick mucus that is coughed up from the lungs.
+Sputum, also known as phlegm, is a thick type of mucus that is made in your lungs and can be coughed up.
 It is different from spit or saliva.

 • Used to help diagnose bacterial or fungal infections in your respiratory tract, such as bacterial pneumonia, tuberculosis, bronchiectasis, and histoplasmosis.